AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 ### Summary

-Implementing Groups added substantial architectural and technical complexity, transforming the app from a flat contact book into a lightweight group management system with role-based semantics, performance tracking, and detailed inter-entity relationships.
+Implementing `Group` and `GroupMemberDetail` added substantial architectural and technical complexity, transforming the app from a simple JSON list data structure to one that required careful synchronization and development of new data structures to support our needs, requiring a significant portion of our effort.

-This shift from simple CRUD operations to relational logic and multi-level storage increased the overall effort significantly beyond AB3's scope.

 ## **Appendix: Planned Enhancements**